th340d/school/README.md

 # School

-This repository contains School, David Hopkins' submission to the Mapsmap challenge, and will be composed of three parts:
+This repository contains David Hopkins' submission to the Mapsmap challenge, and will be composed of three parts:

 1. A whitepaper which discusses the questions posed by the Mapsmap challenge in depth, then proceeds to propose a comprehensive technical solution.

-2. A simple, introductory implementation of a solution such as described by the whitepaper in the form of a mobile app, which includes a walkthrough.
+2. A simple demonstration of the solution described by the whitepaper in the form of a mobile app, which includes a walkthrough.

 3. Supplementary materials that will be referred to in the course of the walkthrough.